paulross/PythonExtensionPatterns/doc/sphinx/source/refcount_and_containers.rst

     PyObject *value_b = new_unique_string(__FUNCTION__, NULL); /* Ref count will be 1. */
     PyTuple_SET_ITEM(container, 0, value_b);
     assert(Py_REFCNT(value_a) == 1);
-    /* Ref count of value_b will be 1, value_a ref count will still be at 1. value_a will be leaked. */
+    /* Ref count of value_b will be 1,
+     * value_a ref count will still be at 1 and value_a will be leaked. */

-For code tests see:
+For code and tests see:

 * ``dbg_PyTuple_SET_ITEM_steals_replace`` in ``src/cpy/Containers/DebugContainers.c``.
 * ``test_PyTuple_SetItem_steals_replace`` in ``src/cpy/RefCount/cRefCount.c``.